 - Cephalothorax: There is an NPC that is one of these in the courtyard of the apartment building/hotel.
 It moves whenever you move, so it is impossible to get close enough to it to touch it.

-- Color-Coded for Your Convenience: Linking from one place to another is accompanied by a flash of certain colour.
+- Colour-Coded for Your Convenience: Linking from one place to another is accompanied by a flash of certain colour.
 White and blue indicates that next place will be rather serene and untroubled, while red foreshadows a darker turn.

 - Counting Sheep: A non-interactive animation which may show up instead of a dream.